Starring Jennifer Lopez, Edward James Olmos, Constance Marie, Jon Seda, Lupe Ontiveros, Jacob Vargas. Directed by Gregory Nava. (128/134 min)

 I remember when Selena died.
 It was all over the news for about a day, after which I went on with my life without giving her another thought.
 Of course it’s tragic when anyone so young is senselessly murdered, but it ain’t like she was a cultural icon like John Lennon...or even Kurt Cobain.

 Then Hollywood made a movie about her.
 Pretty quickly, actually, considering Selena was written, cast, produced and released less than two years after her death.
-But even though I’ve always enjoyed a good music bio, no way was she a legend like, say, Richie Valens (and we waited 28 years for his life story).
+But even though I’ve always enjoyed a good music bio, no way was she already a legend (we waited 28 years for Richie Valens' life story).
 The movie sounded like a cynical cash-grab to me, so I took a pass.

 But that was 30-year-old me talking.
 More specifically, the 30-year-old white me.
 To be even more exact, the 30-year-old white me whose definition of popular culture was shaped by his environment.
 It took a career change for me to stop sniffing my own farts.